-November 2019: President Gallagher discusses many issues being considered by the board, including 5G small cell technology.
+November 2019: President Gallagher discussed issue being considered by the board, including small cell technology.
 Read more here.

-October 2019: President Gallagher asked House and Senate sponsors of the Small Cell Wireless Act to amend the Bill to provide more municipal control.
+October 2019: President Gallagher asked House/Senate sponsors of the Small Cell Wireless Act to amend the Bill to provide more municipal control.
 Read her letters here.

 President Gallagher sent letters to Senators Durbin and Duckworth, and Representatives Lipinski and Quigley, asking them to amend the Federal Communications Act to preserve local authority over deployment of 5G.
 Read the letters here.